olewsaa/amateur-radio/Winlink-Linux-amd64/Install-VARA-AMD64.md

-# Installing Wine, Winlinlk, VARA on amd64 system running Linux.
+# Installing Wine, Winlink, VARA on amd64 system running Linux.

 ## Relevant web pages to start with.